 Form 8843 is not an income tax return form.
 It is a document required by the U.S. government for F and J visa holders to declare their nonresident status.
 It is also called, ‘Statement for Exempt Individuals and Individuals with a Medical Condition’.

-Tax Treaty Exemption Benefit - If you had no income as a result of the tax treaty benefit and were not eligible to receive a W-2, please review 'DID NOT Have Income' section above.
+Also, please note that If you had no taxable income as a result of a tax treaty between the U.S. and your home country and were not eligible to receive a W-2, please follow the instructions above for those without U.S. sourced income.

 Disclaimer: International Education and Services does not provide certified public accounting services.
 As a sponsor of F and J programs, IES informs current students and scholars of maintaining status and their civic responsibilities while in the USA, including taxes.
 For more information about taxation regulations in the USA, visit the Internal Revenue Services’ website at www.irs.gov and/or contact a certified public accountant knowledgeable of nonresident taxes.